dantleech/blog/content/posts/2024-09-01-saint-jean-port-de-pied.md

 Sitting in a pizzeria in Saint Jean Port de Pied.
 It's been a slog of a day and there I'm sitting in a room with pilgrims.
-A Japanese man is talking about signs and an odly dressed man next to him and a european girl whose accent I cannot place.
+A Japanese man is talking about signs and an oddly dressed man next to him and a European girl whose accent I cannot place.
 It's an historic town with lots of tourists and pilgrims.
 When I arrived at the camp site the kid said asked me to look at the tent in the corner. "that's number 5 - you can share the pitch with the guy there and ask